Syn9673/Pogtopia/README.md

 			host: "ubistatic-a.akamaihd.net",
 			url: "0098/87996/cache/"
 		},
-		itemsDatFile: readFileSync("/path/to/items.dat") // the contents of the items.dat file
+		itemsDatFile: "/path/to/items.dat", // Path to items.dat
-	}
+		serverDatFile: "/path/to/your/server.dat" // Optional.
+The path to the server.dat file }
 });